Kiranjith83/SA/SA.md

 ### AD Connector
 - Is a gateway (Proxy for on-premises AD)
+- AD Connector is a directory gateway with which you can redirect directory requests to your on-premises Microsoft Active Directory without caching any information in the cloud.
 - Can avoid caching information in the cloud.
 - Allow on-premises users to log into AWS using AD.
 - Join EC2 instances to your existing AD Domain.
 - Scale across multiple AD Connectors.
+- AD Connector cannot be shared with other AWS accounts.
+If this is a requirement, consider using AWS Managed Microsoft AD to Share your directory.
+AD Connector is also not multi-VPC aware, which means that AWS applications like Amazon WorkSpaces are required to be provisioned into the same VPC as your AD Connector.
 ## Not compatible with MicroSoft AD
 ### Cloud Directory
 - Fully managed directory service